stakewise/multiproof/README.md

 tree.dump()
 ```

-Returns a description of the merkle tree for distribution.
+Returns a description of the Merkle tree for distribution.
 It contains all the necessary information to reproduce the tree, find the relevant leaves, and generate proofs.
 You should distribute this to users in a web application or command line interface so they can generate proofs for their leaves of interest.

 #### `tree.get_proof`